-(1) Loans and leases include LHFS and exclude the allowance for loan and lease losses.
-Nonaccrual loans and leases are included in the average loan and lease balance.

-(2) Amounts calculated on a fully equivalent basis using the current statutory federal tax

-Represents interest expense on deposits as a percentage of all interest-bearing and noninterest-bearing (4) deposits.

-Represents the average yield earned on interest-earning assets less the average rate paid on interest-bearing (5) liabilities.

-(6) Represents net interest income as a percentage of average interest-earning assets.
+- (1) Loans and leases include loans held for sale and exclude the allowance for loan and lease losses.
+Nonaccrual loans and leases are included in the average loan and lease balance. - (2) Amounts calculated on a fully equivalent basis using the then current statutory federal tax rate. - (3) 2016 and 2015 income include special dividend of \$559,000 and \$605,000 from FHLB of San Francisco, respectively. - (4) Includes rescinded stock obligation of \$149,000 for the year ended December 31, - (5) Represents interest expense on deposits as a percentage of all interest-bearing and noninterest-bearing deposits. - (6) Represents the average yield earned on interest-earning assets less the average rate paid on interest-bearing liabilities. - (7) Represents net interest income as a percentage of average interest-earning assets.